 In choosing a pressure relief mattress for your healthcare environment, it is important to assess on an individual basis.
 By focusing on person-centred care, you can match the right mattress to your patient’s specific needs, whether it is their individual risk of developing a pressure ulcer or treating a particular pressure grade.

-That is why we provide demos and trials for all our pressure relief mattresses, ensuring you have the knowledge of what to look for and have peace of mind with your decision.
+That is why we provide demos and trials as part of our pressure relief mattress guide, ensuring you have the knowledge of what to look for and have peace of mind with your decision.

 When we supply your whole mattress fleet (for multi-user settings), we can cover the whole spectrum of risk to ensure all patients/residents are comfortable and protected.